Meet our guides: Jessica Hjert Flod

 Five years ago, during a rough period of her life, Jessica started a blog.

-– The purpose of it was to write about my life – openly, honestly, without pretence – and I noticed that it made me feel better.
+– The purpose of it was to write about my life – openly, honestly, without pretense – and I noticed that it made me feel better.
 That I also received a lot of support from readers who recognised themselves in what I wrote was an unexpected bonus, Jessica says.

 The blog became widely read and shared.
 Jessica received neither hate nor bullying, only love.
 Still, sometimes people ask her if she regrets being so open; if it has complicated her professional role, for example.

 – Sure.
-Sometimes I’ve wondered what people know about me, if they’ve read what I’ve written and so on.
+Sometimes I’ve wondered what people know about me if they’ve read what I’ve written, and so on.
 But I’ve never seen my openness as something negative, on the contrary.
 I work with people in vulnerable circumstances and I think my openness can be helpful when I meet them.
-Because of my diagnoses I can’t function as the majority of people, and I think that has made me humble in the face of other people’s trouble.
+Because of my diagnoses, I can’t function as the majority of people, and I think that has made me humble in the face of other people’s trouble.